Autonomic Nervous System

 Abdominal pain is transmitted via splanchnic and cerebrospinal afferents nerve fibers.
-The splanchnic afferent nerve receptors, the free nerve endings, and the Pacinian corpuscles, are located within the walls of the viscera and are stimulated only by spasm or distension (stretch).
-On the other hand, the cutaneous receptors of the cerebrospinal nerves are stimulated by temperature, pressure, friction or cuts.
+The splanchnic afferent nerve receptors, free nerve endings and the Pacinian corpuscles are located within the walls of the viscera and are stimulated only by spasm or distension (stretch).
+On the other hand, the cutaneous receptors of the cerebrospinal nerves are stimulated by temperature, pressure, friction or injury.
 The ganglia of the splanchnic nerves and the cerebrospinal nerves lie next to each other within the dorsal root ganglia.
 This close proximity may account for the spilling over of visceral pain arising from rapid distension into the cerebrospinal nerve ganglia, resulting in “referred pain” to the skin overlying the affected viscus.

 - Understanding the innervation of the gastrointestinal tract is essential to accurately diagnose the cause of abdominal pain.
 This is best explained in acute appendicitis when the pain starts initially in the midline, periumbilical region, as splanchnic nerves are only stimulated by stretch and distension within the hollow, inflamed appendix.
 As the condition progresses and the parietal peritoneum overlying the appendix becomes inflamed, the pain localizes to the right iliac fossa overlying the appendix.